 Figuring out how to write good Facebook posts for your small business page can be stressful.
-On the one hand, posting to your page helps you stay in the News Feed and top-of-mind, but not posting at all doesn’t help your business.
+Posting to your page helps you stay in the news feed and top-of-mind, but not posting at all doesn’t help your business.

-Whether you’re currently posting and not sure if you’re doing it right, afraid that you’ll post the wrong thing, or just don’t feel comfortable doing it, never fear, there is hope!
-I’ve put together 6 tips to help you post with confidence to your Facebook page.
+Whether you’re currently posting and not sure if you’re doing it right, afraid that you’ll post the wrong thing, or just don’t feel comfortable doing it, We’ve put together 6 tips to help you learn how to write good Facebook posts.

-I’ve used this analogy before, but think about your DVR at home.
-Sure you use it to record shows that you miss, but more importantly, it’s a way for you to skip the commercials and get to the good stuff.
-Same things go for Facebook.
-The more “Likes” you have on your page, the greater the number of people will be able to see your posts.
-However, if all you post about is your business and don’t provide anything that people want to read and share, then the more people will treat your posts how they do commercials on their DVR.
+Think about DVRs.
+We use them to record shows that we miss, but more importantly, it’s a way to skip the commercials and get to the good stuff.
+You can apply this to Facebook.
+The more “likes” you have on your page, the greater the number of people that will be able to see your posts.
+However, if all you post about is your business and nothing else, then more people will think of your posts like commercials they want to skip over.

 The solution?
 Find a good balance between posting fun articles, photos and videos, and the posts that are specifically about your business.
 A good rule of thumb to follow is the 80/20 Rule.
-For ever 10 Facebook posts, 8 should be not about you and 2 can be about your business.
+So for every 10 Facebook posts, 8 should be not about you and 2 can be about your business.
 Think of it as earned promotional abilities.

 Tip #2: Know Your Content Style

-Finding your voice on social media can be a bit challenging for some people too.
-Think of it this way.
+Finding your voice on social media can be a challenge.
 If someone comes to you to do business, you don’t immediately jump right into the hard pitch or conversation.
-You’ll have small talk about friends and family, maybe mention something topically relevant to your industry, and talk about the upcoming weekend.
+You make small talk about friends and family, maybe mention something topically relevant to your industry, and get to know each other a little.
 This is what your content style is and what you should be talking about online.

 Tip #3: Brand Your Business

 Similar to content style, making your Facebook business page personal is key to mastering how to write good Facebook posts.
-This can be tough for a lot of people because they feel too exposed, but this is the type of content that softens a professional image to make it more relatable.
+This can be tough for some people because they feel exposed, but this is the type of content that softens a professional image to make it more relatable.

 For example, maybe you’re meeting a client at a local coffee shop.
 You could take a photo of your latte, share it to your Facebook page and thank the local business for the great brew.
-People will “Like” these photos, comment on them, and begin to engage with you more socially.
-Maybe you tried a new restaurant in town.
-You could take a photo of the building and let your business page followers know that it’s a great place to get an affordable meal.
+People will “like” these photos, comment on them, and begin to engage with you more socially.

-You also might fall victim to posting too much or not enough.
+It’s easy to fall into the categories of posting too much or not enough.
 Facebook recommends that you post at least 1 – 2 times a week to your page.
 Other experts say that you can post 1 – 2 times a day and still be ok.
-My advice is to post once a day, making sure that 3 of those posts are photos or videos, 3 are interesting blog posts or articles, and one is self-promotional.
+Our advice is to post a couple of times a week, making sure that you include a mix of content.
+Use photos and videos, interesting blog posts or articles, and the occasional self-promotional posts.

 Tip #5: Be Conversational

-Something that a lot of people tend to forget is that Facebook was a social network without businesses before it became a place for business pages.
-With that in mind, when people are on Facebook, they expect to find socially engaging content, conversations, and things they can relate to.
+Remember that Facebook was exclusively a social network before it became a place for business pages.
+With that in mind, when people are on Facebook, they expect to find socially engaging content, conversations, and topics they can relate to.
 Remember this as you focus on how to write good Facebook posts.

-So relax!
-Facebook is meant to help soften your image, connect you to your prospects and clients, and ultimately help to brand your business as a relatable, trustworthy entity that people seek out to when they’re ready to do work.
+Facebook is meant to connect you to your prospects and clients, and ultimately help to brand your business as a relatable, trustworthy entity that people seek out when they’re ready to do work.

 Tip #6: Listen To Your Audience

-There is a great deal of importance around listening to your audience for even things they might not be saying.
+There is a great deal of importance around listening to your audience.
+Sometimes this means listening for clues they might not be saying.
 If your posts aren’t getting seen by a lot of people, try posting different times of the day.
-If they don’t have a lot of “Likes” then maybe try different content.
+If they don’t have a lot of “likes” then try different content.
 They’re sending you lots of feedback both directly and indirectly.
-Pay attention to these things and it will significantly help the successfulness of your page posts.
+Pay attention to these results and it will significantly help the successfulness of your page posts.